AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<XYZ\>
- (D9 only) Sets the wheels to XYZ position mode for moving fixtures in Visualiser or Layout Editor.
+ (D9 only - button to right of wheels) Sets the wheels to XYZ position mode for moving fixtures in Visualiser or Layout Editor.